USCMA Executive Committee 2018

 Sean O’Connor – Faculty Representative

 Sean is one of our Master of Science in Coaching Psychology lecturers, and is a great advocate and supporter of the University of Sydney Mentoring and Coaching Alumni.
-Sean will be hosting a Evidence Based Coach Conference here in Sydney in 2020, and a Coach Symposium in Feb 2019.
+Sean will be hosting a Evidence Based Coach Conference here in Sydney in 2020.
 Sean is interested in volunteers for these events, and of course engaged students.

 Committee members have overall responsibility and duty of care for each area and recruit assistance and resources from other members as needed.

 All members are welcome to contact the Committee with offers of help or with inspirational suggestions.